Nagorno-Karabakh conflict: Foreign involvement

-States
+Countries

 Russia

 Russia is officially neutral and has sought to play the role of a mediator.
 In its official statements, Russia calls for a peaceful settlement and restraint during skirmishes.
 British journalist Thomas de Waal has argued that there is an Azerbaijani narrative that Russia has "consistently supported the Armenian side."
 According to de Waal, Russia "has more supported the Armenian side," but there have been various "different Russian actors at different times supporting both sides in this conflict."
 He argues that President Boris Yeltsin did not "want to see the Armenian side be defeated, but he also didn't want to supply them with too many weapons."
 De Waal concluded in 2012 that "Russia [is] playing both sides", but "ultimately more in the Armenian side."
 Other commentators have argued that Russia plays both sides in the conflict.
-Svante Cornell argued in 2018 that Russia "had been playing both sides of the Armenia-Azerbaijan conflict to gain maximum control over both, a policy that continues to this day."
+Svante Cornell argued in 2018 that Russia "had been playing both sides of the Armenia–Azerbaijan conflict to gain maximum control over both, a policy that continues to this day."

-During the war, "Russia was widely viewed as supporting the Armenian position.
-Much of this perception stemmed from the fact that Russia transferred military support to Armenia."
-According to Razmik Panossian, Russian forces indirectly supported the Armenian side by "supplying arms, fuel and logistical support."
+During the first Nagorno-Karabakh War, Russia was widely viewed as supporting the Armenian position due to it providing Armenia with military assistance, including arms and indirect logistical support.
 Russia supplied around $1 billion worth of weapons and, thus, "made a vital contribution to the Armenian victory."
 According to de Waal, "greater Russian support for the Armenians" was one of the main factors behind the Armenian victory.
 De Waal notes, "Yet it is not entirely clear how this support for the Armenians was translated on to the battlefield; to complicate things further, the Russians also gave some assistance to Azerbaijan."

-In the post-war period, Russia is Armenia's main arms supplier and the two countries are military allies.
+Following the first Nagorno-Karabakh War and up until 2022, Russia was Armenia's main arms supplier and the two countries are military allies.
 Russia is sometimes described as Armenia's supporter in the conflict, however, this view is widely challenged as Russia extensively sells arms to Azerbaijan.
-At the same time, Armenia buys Russian weaponry at a discount, while Azerbaijan pays the full price.
+Also, in February 2022, Aliyev and Putin signed a "Declaration of Allied Interaction" which elevated military ties between their countries and affirms "mutual respect for ... [the] territorial integrity and inviolability of the borders of the two countries" and obliges Azerbaijan and Russia to "refrain from any actions, including those carried out through third states, directed against each other."
+The agreement also has provisions for joint military operations and assistance between Russian and Azerbaijan, including personnel training and production, maintenance, repair, and modernization of military equipment.
+However, up until 2022 Armenia purchased Russian weaponry at a discount, while Azerbaijan pays the full price.
+In 2022, Russia suspended arms deliveries to Armenia.